aantron/ocaml.org/data/planet/camlcity/omake-on-steroids-part-3.md

     the file is out of date.
 The details are somewhat complicated, though, in particular the computation of the digest costs some time and should only be done if it helps avoiding other expensive actions.
-Parts of the file cache survive OMake invocations as these are stored in the &quot;.omakedb&quot;
+Parts of the file cache survive OMake invocations as these are stored in the ".omakedb" file.
-    file.
 </li></ul>